cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 - What are the arrangements to eliminate, or at least control, lone working in the bell chamber?
 - Is there adequate lighting?
 - Is the floor under the bells kept clear of oily rags and accumulations of dust?
 - Do any of your bells go up 'wrong' and require manual turning of the clapper?
-This is covered in the Ecclesiastical note [Conditions of use applying to change–ringing bells, Ecclesiastical, November 2019.](https://www.ecclesiastical.com/documents/bell-ringing.pdf).
+An Ecclesiastical Insurance note on [conditions of use applying to change–ringing bells, Ecclesiastical, November 2019.](https://www.ecclesiastical.com/documents/bell-ringing.pdf).

 ### Other Areas within the Tower